yugabyte/wordpress-site/wp-content/plugins/duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 3.2.4 (2019-12-10) =
+* Options to show original item in post list (in a column or alongside post states) or in a metabox in the edit screen
+* Accessibility improvements
+* Small other fixes

+= 3.2.3 (2019-07-10) =
+* Fixes incompatibility with previous versions of CF7
+* Now roles without edit_posts capability but having equivalent capability for custom post types can be allowed to copy
+* Small other fixes to bugs that could lead to incompatibilities with WPML and others

 = 3.2.2 (2018-04-13) =
 * The "Admin bar" option shows the link in the post edit screen too, so you can use the plugin with Gutenberg enabled